 Hoffmann J*, Bar-Sinai Y*, Lee L, Andrejivic J, Mishra S, Rubinstein SM, and Rycroft CH.
 (2018).
 Machine Learning in a data-limited regime: Augmenting experiments with synthetic data uncovers order in crumpled sheets.
-In Revision. *equal contributors ArXiV Link Link to code.
+Science Advances (To Appear). *equal contributors ArXiV Link Link to code.
 Click on the link to code to read a description about the project.
 Note-- for all projects, a more extended description exists on GitHub. :)

 With Seth Donoughe and Chris Rycroft, I looked at how the complex patterns in dragonfly wings form.
 For more information see this Twitter thread, this Harvard SEAS article, or this ScienceNews article.
 Here is a link to the paper.
 Link to code.